commsor/titanoboa/README.md

 Congratulations!
 You have just started your titanoboa server!

 ### Prerequisites
-Java 8 JRE/JDK.
-Most of the functionality work on Java 7 and higher, however Java Lambda support has been tested only on Java 8.
+Java 8 JRE or JDK.
+Almost all of the functionality works on Java 7 and higher, however Java Lambda support has been tested only on Java 8.

 ### Ruinning server without GUI